JardaniWorld/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-This code checks for lower case characters
+This code prints a string in upper case